pwelagedara/django_nba_starter/README.md

 ./runserver.sh
 ```

-To load the data into SQlite please use the following commands or run [init.sh](init.sh) helper script.
+> [OPTIONAL]: To load the data into SQlite please use the following commands or run [init.sh](init.sh) helper script.
 ```shell
 # Delete existing database
 rm -f db.sqlite3